ChenZhu-Xie/xczphysics_SilverBullet/SB_Basics.md

-# This ‘Website’: SilverBullet itself
+# This ‘Website’: SilverBullet README
 - This page focuses on the basic operations in SB
 - ← this is also a [Silver Bullet](https://youtu.be/bb1USz_cEBY?t=285) ;) #outline